ElliotKillick/qvm-create-windows-qube/README.md

 ## Qubes Windows Tools Known Issues

 - The new QWT installer disables private disk creation by default
-    - This is probably due to stability concerns
+    - This is probably due to stability concerns?
     - Can't make a TemplateVM

-### Older Xen Drivers Notice (for newer OSs such as Windows 10)
+### Newer Xen Drivers Notice (for olders OSs such as Windows 7)

-Due to instabilities of the older Xen drivers currently packaged with Qubes Windows Tools, there is a non-zero chance (probably about 1 in 10) that the first boot after Qubes Windows Tools installation will result in a Windows crash (BSOD) in newer OSs such as Windows 10.
-This is an issue with the underlying drivers which Qvm-Create-Windows-Qube cannot help.
-If this occurs, it's recommended to delete that qube and re-run the same `qvm-create-windows-qube` command to restart the installation from scratch.

-Once the Windows qube gets up and running though, community reports have proven these older Xen drivers to be stable even in Windows 10.
+In Qubes R4.1, Qubes Windows Tools comes with newer drivers that work better on newer versions of Windows such as Windows 10.
+Unfortunately, it's also been documented that these new drivers work less well with older versions of Windows such as Windows 7.
+Ideally, the fixes should be consolidated into a single driver but that is yet to happen.

+Windows 7 is an EOL operating system at this point so this is less important.
+However, there are still some valid reasons for using (at least an air gapped) Windows 7 machine (e.g. for technical research/testing purposes like I do).

+There are community members documenting this experience (I can also attest to it) on the Qubes OS Forum and a few Qubes OS GitHub issues.

 #### Mailing list threads